Pggeeks/Pggeeks/README.md

 ### :woman_technologist: There is more to it :
 Other than a good programmer i am also a Swing/Day Trader and a video editor( Adobe premiere ) Too. in my free time, i post content on Youtube
-Read books(self-Development,Finance) and much more.
+,Read books(self-Development,Finance) and much more.

 📈 my github stats